kuanrongchan/date-to-gene-converter/README.md

 # Checking converted dataframes
 Users can key in the genes of interest (e.g. MARCHF1) to inspect if the gene expression data has indeed been updated with the new gene names.

-# Running the tool locally
+# Running the Gene Updater tool locally
+Please execute the following steps to run the Gene Updater tool locally

 ## Technical requirements
-To run the program locally, please install the following:
+Please install the following:
 1. Install Python 3.7 (or later) at https://www.python.org/downloads/
 2. Install any text editor (e.g. Sublime or Visual Studio Code) to allow editing of Python (.py) files